EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 3. The multicaster endpoint retrieves the corresponding public key of the listener endpoint from the associated Recipient Context.
 Then, it verifies the counter signature and decrypts the response message.

 The mapping between unicast response messages from listener endpoints and the associated multicast request message from a multicaster endpoint relies on the Transaction Identifier (Tid) associated to the secure multicast request message.
-The Tid is used by listener endpoints as part of the Additional Authenticated Data when protecting their own response message, as described in Section {{sec-context}}.
+The Tid is used by listener endpoints as part of the Additional Authenticated Data when protecting their own response message, as described in {{sec-context}}.

 # Security Considerations  # {#sec-security-considerations}